mgaudin/Hy2roresO/docs/dev-docs/docs.rst

  - the incoming edge that has the highest flow (if it exists in the data).
 This condition is not handled in the algorithm.
  - one of the incoming stroke is more than 3 times longer than the other incoming strokes
- - the stroke that creates an angle that is the closest to 180 degrees (more continuous) After defining the strokes, we can attribute for each edges of a stroke the same Horton stream order, which is the maximum of the Strahler order of the edges of the stroke.
+ - the stroke that creates an angle that is the closest to 180 degrees (more continuous)

+After defining the strokes, we can attribute for each edges of a stroke the same Horton stream order, which is the maximum of the Strahler order of the edges of the stroke.
 The main stroke gets therefore the maximum Strahler stream order, and so one until each stroke is treated.

+When handling an island, the stroke is calculated according to the conditions of name and length of the incoming strokes.
+The island is isolated and the outgoing edge is set to be attributed a stroke identifier from one of the incoming edges.
+Then, every edge defining the island is given the identifier that was given to the outgoing edge.
+The island is completely part of the stroke this way, which was one of our suppositions (the island is there seen as a node).

+When there is a delta or more than one outgoing edge from an island, the stroke is determined as the same stroke from the incoming edge.

 ..
 [TOUYA2007] http://recherche.ign.fr/labos/cogit/publiCOGITDetail.php?idpubli=4181&portee=labo&id=1&classement=date&duree=100&nomcomplet=Touya%20Guillaume&annee=2007&principale=